Tocea/ScertifyEclipseViews/README.md

 ScertifyEclipseViews
 ====================

-Views for the Scertify Eclipse plugin

-- Licensed under LGPL v3 terms -
+Views for the Scertify Eclipse plugin (Licensed under LGPL v3 terms)

 About Scertify Code